 The Education Fund Board (EFB) administers the funds collected from the half-cent sales tax and exists to facilitate, govern and provide accountability for the allocation of the funds.

 Grants are awarded to public schools and nonprofits in Routt County through a competitive grant process managed by the Education Fund Board’s Grants Committee.
 There are two main categories of grants funded with SSEF funds: (1) School District Grants; and (2) Community Grants.
 Eligible school districts include Steamboat (RE-2), Hayden, South Routt and the Steamboat Montessori Charter School, which is in the state-wide Charter Institute district.
 Any non-profit community organization that provides programming for public school students in grades K-12 may apply for a Community Grant.
-In the spring 2019 granting cycle, the following community organizations were awarded funding: Integrated Community, Junior Achievement, Northwest Colorado Health, Opera Steamboat, Partners in Routt County, Rocky Mountain Youth Corps, Steamboat Symphony Orchestra, Junior Achievement, Steamboat Dance Theatre, STARS, Steamboat Reading, the Colorado Crane Conservation Coalition, Yampa Valley Autism, Routt County Riders, Perry-Mansfield, Strings in the Mountains, and Yampatika.
+In the spring 2021 granting cycle, the following community organizations were awarded funding: Integrated Community, Northwest Colorado Health, Opera Steamboat, Partners in Routt County, Rocky Mountain Youth Corps, Steamboat Symphony Orchestra, Junior Achievement, Steamboat Dance Theatre, STARS, Steamboat Reading, the Colorado Crane Conservation Coalition, Yampa Valley Autism, Routt County Riders, Perry-Mansfield, Strings in the Mountains, and Yampatika.